 Editing: As stated in the Submission Guidelines, we reserve the right to edit your work.
 Edits are only made when necessary – primarily copy editing, and proofreading.
 The less editing needed the better – it is a joy to read a piece that requires no changes, and no corrections.
 A well-edited submission will rise above one that comes across as a draft.
-We will edit for reasons included in the above tips and other.
-Historically, these are some of the reasons we have made changes: (so, another hint – don’t do this)
+Work will be edited for reasons included in the above tips and other.
+Historically, these are some of the reasons changes have been made: (so, another hint – don’t do this)

 - to replace a misused word or to correct a spelling error

 - to replace a word that is used excessively, especially multiple times within a few paragraphs.

 - for the sake of clarity (when different pov or tense is used and not presented clearly, for example).

 - to correct facts or inaccurate dates/events, etc.